blevine37/ChemDampPersson/README.md

 * Bulk dielectric constant of adsorbate matrix

 ## Output
 The script gives the normal and tangential contributions of the adsorbate to the line-width parameters $\Delta A$, and surface plasmon width $\gamma$.
 The script also generates the plots of the function *J*(ω), and function Im $\alpha$(ω).
-For details see the [original paper](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H).
+For details see [Personn's paper](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H).

  ## Test
-The test directory contains the applications of script to Ag@CO matrix, and reproduces the results given in the [original paper](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H).
+The test directory contains the applications of script to Ag@CO matrix, and reproduces the results given in [Persson's paper](https://www.sciencedirect.com/science/article/abs/pii/003960289390865H).

- ## Citation
- Publications arising from the use of this code are asked to cite the forthcoming paper:

- B. Ostovar, et al.  The Role of the Plasmon in Interfacial Charge Transfer.
-(2024).

  ## Further Readings
 For further details, please see the following publication.